ChanakanChanapai/Banana-Expert/README.md

 -Chanakan - Product Manager

 ## 🎯 Product Vision Statement
-For university students
-who struggle to find study groups,
-**StudyMate**
 For new-generation farmers and farm owners
 Who want to learn about banana varieties and pre-order produce directly from growers The AI Banana Expert